-We have entered into a collaboration agreement with Shanghai Caiyin, according to which Shanghai Caiyin provides post-origination loan management services and manages our investor assurance program for loans facilitated prior to April 28, 2018.
-Though we began to partner with an independent third party guarantor to provide such services, Shanghai Caiyin still manages the investor assurance program for all loans facilitated prior to April 28, 2018.
+We have entered into a collaboration agreement with Shanghai Caiyin, according to which Shanghai Caiyin provides post-origination loan management services and manages our investor assurance program.
+Though we began to partner with an independent third party guarantor to provide such services, Shanghai Caiyin still manages the investor assurance program for all loans facilitated prior to April 2018.
 If Shanghai Caiyin fails to fulfill its contractual obligations under such collaboration agreement, we may incur substantial costs and expend additional resources to enforce such agreement and our remedies may be limited.
 We may, in our discretion, ultimately use our working capital to repay our investors in order to maintain our reputation and our business and results of operation could be materially and adversely affected.
 If we do not or are not able to repay our investors, our business and reputation could be materially and adversely affected.